pau1ie/CuriousDBA/content/post/VPNSplitTunnellingWindows10.md

 route.
 I need to be connected to the VPN to be able to add the route.

-Generally IP addresses come in groups, so it is likely I will want to access any IP address starting 128.232.132 via the VPN, so I would do the following:
+Generally IP addresses come in groups, so it is likely I will want to access any IP address starting 128.232.132 via the VPN, so I would do the following.
+This needs to be done while connected to the VPN:

 ```PowerShell
 netsh interface ipv4 add route 128.232.132.0/24 "Work VPN"